nicholascok/CHX/README.md

   | `wq` | none | saves the current instance and exits the program. |

   ### Editing the Layout of CHX
-  There are a number of options that can be changed in config.h; many of htese options can also be changed live from within chx through the use of the `cfg` and `gcfg` interpreter commands.
+  There are a number of options that can be changed in config.h; many of these options can also be changed live from within chx through the use of the `cfg` and `gcfg` interpreter commands.
 The `cfg` command affects the layout of the current instance and the `gcfg` command affects the layout of all currently open instances.
-The format of both commands is the same, and outlines as follows:
+The format of both commands is the same, and outlined below:
   `cfg <property> <value>`
   There are currently four properties that can be cahnged from within CHX:
   | Property Name | Reference | Default Value | Description|